os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_sectors/sectors_redistribution_energy/documentation/sector_redidistribution.md

 Inputs :
 - Total energy production (out of EnergyMixDiscipline)
 - Share (%) of the total energy production attributed to each sector
+- Share (%) of the total energy production attributed to residential consumption
+- Share (%) of the total energy production attributed to other consumption

 Output:
-- for each sector :
+- for each sector and residential:

 $$ allocated\ energy\ for\ sector\ S = Share\ energy\ sector\ S x Total\ energy\ production S$$

 #### Investments